Dialysis for acute renal failure with the Travenol machine from 1959 (photograph presumed 1960s).

 A history of the establishment of the Medical Renal Unit (MRU) was written in 1988, probably by Anne Lambie.
 (History of Edinburgh MRU 1988, pdf 5Mb).

-Research into renal diseases in Edinburgh has been strong again since the late 1990s, with the arrival of John Savill and subsequently a number of other University appointments to work alongside the clinical team, as well as in research labs.
+Research into renal diseases in Edinburgh has been strong again since the late 1990s, with the arrival of (Prof Sir) John Savill and subsequently a number of other University appointments to work alongside the clinical team, as well as in research labs.

-Last Updated on November 13, 2024 by neilturn
+Last Updated on April 25, 2025 by neilturn